engin100/980/labs/lab-1.md

 On Canvas, you will submit ***ONE PDF*** that will include all of the following:

 - [ ] A picture of your breadboard with an external LED on it being lit up while plugged into an Arduino.
+(You'll receive full points for submitting this.
+We will simply be using it to give feedback on color coding in preparation for stricter grading in later labs.)
 - [ ] A photo of your breadboard (unplugged from your computer) in its broken state.
 - [ ] Written post-lab answers for questions 1-3.
 - [ ] 2 circuit diagrams (i.e., schematics) in total for post-lab questions 2 and 3.